Urgent deadline for thousands to beat pension credit clampdown

 There are also some people who could end up losing pension credit they currently claim as a result of the changes.
 This could happen if:

 - You're a single pensioner and start living with a partner who hasn't reached state pension age yet.
-This change in circumstance would mean you'd need to reapply as part of a couple – but after 15 May, you have to claim universal credit instead.
+This change in circumstance would mean you'd need to reapply as part of a couple – but since 15 May, you have to claim universal credit instead.

 - You're a mixed-age couple but stop being entitled to pension credit because of a change in circumstances.
 Generally, you won't be able to claim pension credit again until both of you have reached state pension age, and may have to claim universal credit in the meantime.
 The exception would be if, during the period you weren't entitled to pension credit, you remained entitled to housing benefit – in which case you could reclaim pension credit.